-Teaching groups are small.
-Many lessons are taught in split groups and Learning Support Assistants are deployed according to need depending on the balance of ability within the group.
+Teaching groups are small and Learning Support Assistants are deployed in the junior school according to need and depending on the balance of ability within the group.
 (Please see the grid below for class names and sizes.)

 The potential ability of pupils is assessed using CAT4 as well as a number of standardised assessments.